shivajimutkule/ui-developer-tips-and-tricks/README.md

 # Proven Tips and Tricks for UI Developer

-Collection of tips and tricks that should be considered during UI development along with the sample code.
+Collection of tips and tricks for UI developer along with the sample code.
 This file contains overview and a link to in-depth explaination and sample code.

 > My goal is to elaborate each point with sample code
 > I will be periodically updating sample code for each point - one point in 2 weeks